-Once the ingredients are assembled on the kitchen countertop and the chocolate is melted, creating these festive chocolate cherry mice is incredibly straightforward with many ways to personalize the look of your Christmas cherry mice!
+Once the ingredients are assembled on the kitchen countertop and the chocolate is melted, creating these festive chocolate cherry mice is incredibly straightforward with many ways to personalize the look of your Christmas cherry chocolate mice!

 - It’s a no-bake recipe that’s specifically suited to the holidays.